Brewers–Cubs rivalry: 1999–2016: Geographic foes and division races; Cubs end the curse

-2017–2023: Brewers dominance
+2018–2023: Brewers dominance

-In 2017, a surprisingly competitive Brewers team led by young prospects and resurgent veterans challenged the defending World Series champion Cubs for the division; the two played in a key end of the season series which led to the Cubs clinching their second division crown in a row, finishing the season 92–70, six games ahead of the 86–76 Brewers.
+In 2017, a Brewers team led by young prospects and veterans challenged the defending World Series champion Cubs for the division; the two played in a key end of the season series which led to the Cubs clinching their second division crown in a row, finishing the season 92–70, six games ahead of the 86–76 Brewers.

 The rivalry reached a pivotal stage in 2018.
 After narrowly missing the playoffs in 2017, the Brewers made several acquisitions during the off-season.
 They signed free agent outfielder Lorenzo Cain and acquired former Miami Marlins outfielder Christian Yelich in a blockbuster trade.
 These acquisitions, both occurring on January 25, 2018, helped the Brewers match the Cubs in terms of offensive prowess.

 During the regular season, the Cubs won eight of first nine meetings, but the Brewers ended up winning the last four series against the Cubs and both teams were tied for first place in the NL Central after 162 games.
 The teams faced off in a tie-breaker game for the division title.
 Milwaukee won 3–1, winning the division and securing home-field advantage throughout the National League playoffs.
 The Brewers also enjoyed a large contingent of Brewers fans at Wrigley Field during this game, which marked a turn in a series where Cubs fans normally "took over" Miller Park.
 The Cubs were relegated to the Wild Card Game, which they lost to the Colorado Rockies.
 The Brewers went on to beat the Rockies in the NLDS but lost to the Los Angeles Dodgers in the NLCS.

-The two would remain competitive in 2019 and 2020, with the Brewers making the playoffs in 2019 as a wild card and the Cubs winning the division in the Pandemic shortened 2020 season (the Brewers would make the playoffs as a wild card that year).
+The two would remain competitive in 2019 and 2020, with the Brewers making the playoffs in 2019 as a wild card and the Cubs winning the division in the pandemic shortened 2020 season (the Brewers would make the playoffs as a wild card that year).
 However, it cooled off for a few years following the Cubs' selloff of their 2016 World Series core leading to two under .500 seasons, while the Brewers won the division in 2021 and narrowly missed the playoffs in 2022; however, they never made it past the first round.
 In 2023, the rivalry came back when this time a young Cubs team led by prospects and resurgent veterans (led by free agent signings Cody Bellinger, Dansby Swanson and Marcus Stroman) challenged a first place Brewers team for the division.
 The Brewers would win the division, the Cubs would collapse and miss the playoffs, and the Brewers would once again be knocked out in the first round.